jbarbourmoore/GlobalSchedulingApplication/README.md

 It provides a GUI interface built in JavaFX for the user to interact with the database.

+The employee usernames for the system are stored in the mySQL database, however the passwords are stored as salted hashes using SHA-256.

 ## Getting Started

 To use the Global Scheduling Application, you must first have a few things set up on your computer.
 The